ms-jpq/nvim_rc/README.md

 - Not only install dependencies for you

-- Runs multiple linters in parallel on the same file.
+- Runs multiple linters in parallel on the same file

 - Runs multiple prettiers in sequence on the same file

 #### Text Objects and Operators

-- A `word` text object that works for lisps and in help docs.
+- A `word` text object that works for lisps and in help docs

 - Locale aware!